 As an electronics technician with FAA, you will install and maintain electronic equipment and lighting aids for aviation navigation facilities and services to ensure a reliable, safe and smooth flow of air traffic.
-You'll work on service equipment throughout our airports, air traffic control towers, automated flight service stations, and air route traffic control centers – even in open fields or on remote mountain tops (some of which are 100-200 miles away, so you'll need to be able to drive there).
+You'll work on service equipment throughout our airports, air traffic control towers, automated flight service stations, and air route traffic control centers – even in open fields or on remote mountain tops (some of which possibly requiring driving up to 200 miles away, so you'll need to be able to drive there).
 Your responsibilities will include:

 - Working with radar, communications, computers, navigational aids, airport lighting aids and electrical/mechanical support for facilities on and off airports within National Airspace System (NAS).

 - Performing periodic and corrective maintenance (inspection/analysis/adjustments), troubleshooting, repair and replacement of malfunctioning equipment, and certification.